A Vanity-Laden Supplication: The Arrogant Pharisee’s Prayer

 – PARABLES OF JESUS –

-The Parable of the Pharisee and Tax Collector Prayers
+The Parable of the Tax Collector and Pharisee’s Prayer

 It’s important for a speaker to know his audience.
 Of any speaker, we should expect that Jesus knew how to read an audience, and we see His ability to do so displayed several times in the gospels.
 To introduce the parable of the Pharisee and the tax collector, Luke reveals that Jesus knew those who were listening to Him, and adapted His teaching to best serve their needs.
 Luke tells us that Jesus spoke to those whho trusted in their own righteousness and despised others.